 A significant gap in financial knowledge is leaving a generation of young people unprepared for the future.
 Nearly 75% of teens report lacking the confidence to manage their own finances, and high school students, on average, answer less than half the questions correctly on nationwide financial literacy tests.
 This challenge is magnified in low-income and Black communities, which often have less access to mainstream banking services and are disproportionately affected by the racial wealth gap.

-A chalkboard with the title 'The Cycle of Debt' and a message about the financial impact of debt on low-income households, citing a source from the Federal Reserve.
+Blackboard with the title 'The Cycle of Debt' and a message about financial setbacks, emergency funds for low-income households, and a source citation from the Federal Reserve about economic well-being of U.S. households.

 Our Solution: Financial Literacy for a New Generation